akohlmey/lammps/doc/src/pair_table.rst

 Pair style *table* uses tabulated data to compute pair-wise forces and energies instead of analytical functions.
 When performing dynamics or minimization internal tables are used to evaluate energy and forces for pairwise interactions between particles.
-The internal tabulated data is imported from table files where the energy and force are listed as a function of distance into internal tables.
-The pair style supports multiple "evaluation styles" (*lookup*, *linear*, *spline*, and *bitmap*) that differ in how the values from the internal tables are looked up and evaluated, resulting in different computational effort and accuracy.
-The internal tables use equidistant spacing in either *r* (*rlinear*) or :math:`r^2` (*rsquared*) that also result in different computational cost and accuracy across the range of the tabulated data.
+The internal tables are generated from table files that list energy and force as a function of distance.
+This is done only once when the :doc:`pair_coeff
+<pair_coeff>` commands are processed.
+The pair style supports multiple
+"evaluation styles" (*lookup*, *linear*, *spline*, and *bitmap*) that differ in how the values from the internal tables are looked up and evaluated, resulting in different computational effort and accuracy.
+The internal tables use uniform spacing in either *r* (*rlinear*) or :math:`r^2` (*rsquared*) that also result in different computational cost and accuracy across the range of the tabulated data.
 A detailed discussion of these options follows below.

 .. versionchanged:: TBD